From heavy rain removal to detail restoration: A faster and better network: Proposed Method

-For rain removal, receptive field or context is especially important.
-To further enlarge the receptive field of DRB, we introduce hybrid dilated convolution \cite{yu2015multi} (HDC) \cite{wang2018understanding} to construct dilated dense residual block (DDRB), which is shown in Figure \ref{fig:ddrb}.
-Each DDRB contains three ResBlocks and six ReLU nonlinear functions, and dense connection is also adopted for feature aggregation.
-Specifically, we set the dilation rates to [1, 1, 2, 2, 5, 5] to avoid the gridding problem \cite{wang2018understanding}.
-In Table \ref{tab:receptivefield}, we show how the receptive field changes from $13\times13$ to $33\times33$ with dilated convolution, indicating effectiveness of dilated convolution in our scenario to obtain larger receptive field.
-After that, we employ several DDRBs and I/O convolution layers to compose our rain streaks removal network (R$^2$Net), where we also introduce global skip connection to accelerate training convergence.
+In the context of rain removal, the concept of receptive field assumes particular significance.
+In order to further enhance the receptive field of DRB, we propose the incorporation of hybrid dilated convolution (HDC) \cite{wang2018understanding} to construct dilated dense residual block (DDRB) illustrated in Figure \ref{fig:ddrb}.
+Each instance of DDRB encompasses three RB and six ReLU nonlinear layers, with the additional incorporation of dense connections for the purpose of feature aggregation.
+Specifically, we establish dilation rates of [1, 1, 2, 2, 5, 5] to mitigate the gridding problem \cite{wang2018understanding}.
+As illustrated in Table \ref{tab:receptivefield}, through the utilization of dilated convolution, the receptive field expands from its initial dimensions of $13\times13$ to $33\times33$, underscoring the efficiency of dilated convolution within the scope of our application, which is instrumental in achieving a more expansive receptive field.
+Subsequent to this, we incorporate several instances of DDRB and input/output (I/O) convolution layers to form the architecture of our R$^2$Net.
+Moreover, a global skip connection is introduced to expedite training convergence.
+Our DDRB incorporates dense connections to facilitate the aggregation of features from multiple levels, while employing dilated convolutions to extend the receptive field for the extraction of more precise features.
+These inherent advantages collectively empower our R$^2$Net to effectively mitigate the presence of rain streaks at a coarse level, thereby resulting in an enhancement of overall performance.